 Conversation Hearts.
 Photo credit: Depositphotos.

 These little hearts are like the text messages you wish you hadn’t sent—short, sometimes sweet, but often just awkward.
-While they’re iconic, let’s be honest: they’re basically flavored chalk.
-Their messages might be cute, but after a few, you’re left wondering if there’s a better way to say “Be Mine” that doesn’t involve a sugar crash.
+While they’re iconic, they’re basically flavored chalk.
+Their messages might be cute, but that’s about it.

 Pink Peeps